PHANTOM3114/MetaOS-Controller/README.md

 * [ ] Set up a fully working CI/CD pipeline with automated tests.
 * [ ] Add a security layer above the shell responce and request

+## Notes
+Many of directories are temporarily empty

 ---